TeWu/krpc-rb/README.md

 ```

 To see all values for enum, you can call method that expects enum argument or returns enum value with `_doc` suffix.
-Alternatively you can print the hash representing given enum:
+Alternatively you can print the hash that represents given enum:

 ```ruby
 puts KRPC::Gen::SpaceCenter::SASMode # => {:stability_assist=>0, :maneuver=>1, :prograde=>2, :retrograde=>3, :normal=>4, :anti_normal=>5, :radial=>6, :anti_radial=>7, :target=>8, :anti_target=>9}